-Understanding of a concept is assessed using 'assessment pit stops', such as from the Ready to progress exemplification materials, power maths, HfL, White Rose or Testbase, some time after the initial teaching.
+Understanding of a concept is assessed using 'assessment pit stops', such as from the Ready to progress exemplification materials, Twinkl, HfL, White Rose or Testbase, some time after the initial teaching.

-Progress is also assessed through arithmetic test scores, SATs practice papers (in years 2 and 6) and day to day assessment for learning.
+Progress is also assessed through arithmetic test scores, SATs practice papers (in year 6) and day to day assessment for learning.